New airline routes & holiday destinations for 2019/2020

-As well as Dar es Salaam, Tanzania (from Istanbul as of mid-December 2018), the route will continue on to the Zambian capital, Lusaka, plus there'll be a new flight to Khartoum, Sudan - perfect if you're planning an adventure like no other in the coming year.
+As well as Dar es Salaam, Tanzania, and the Zambian capital, Lusaka, there will be a new flight to Khartoum, Sudan - perfect if you're planning an adventure like no other in the coming year.

 Latest airline information & deals

 - Aer Lingus

 - Czech Airlines*

 - Malaysia Airlines*